Kosovo War: By the Federal Yugoslav government

 For the government of Serbia, cooperation with the International Criminal Tribunal for the Former Yugoslavia is "still regarded as a distressing obligation, the necessary price for joining the European Union".
 Religious objects were damaged or destroyed.
-Of the 498 mosques in Kosovo that were in active use, the International Criminal Tribunal for the former Yugoslavia (ICTY) documented that 225 mosques sustained damage or destruction by the Yugoslav Serb army.
+Of the 498 mosques in Kosovo that were in active use, the ICTY documented that 225 mosques sustained damage or destruction by the Yugoslav Serb army.
 In all, eighteen months of the Yugoslav Serb counterinsurgency campaign between 1998 and 1999 within Kosovo resulted in 225 or a third out of a total of 600 mosques being damaged, vandalised, or destroyed.
 During the war, Islamic architectural heritage posed for Yugoslav Serb paramilitary and military forces as Albanian patrimony, with destruction of non-Serbian architectural heritage being a methodical and planned component of ethnic cleansing in Kosovo.

 Widespread rape and sexual violence by the Serbian army, police and paramilitaries occurred during the conflict and the majority of victims were Kosovo Albanian women, numbering an estimated 20,000.
 The crimes of rape by the Serb military, paramilitary and police amounted to crimes against humanity and a war crime of torture.

 On 27 April 1999, a mass execution of at least 377 Kosovo Albanian civilians, of whom 36 were under 18 years old, was committed by Serbian police and Yugoslav Army forces in the village of Meja near the town of Gjakova.
 It followed an operation which began after the killing of six Serbian policemen by the Kosovo Liberation Army (KLA).
 The victims were pulled from refugee convoys at a checkpoint in Meja and their families were ordered to proceed to Albania.
 Men and boys were separated and then executed by the road.
 It was one of the largest massacres in the Kosovo War.

-Yugoslav President Slobodan Milošević was charged by the UN's International Criminal Tribunal for the Former Yugoslavia (ICTY) with crimes against humanity and war crimes.
+Yugoslav President Slobodan Milošević was charged by the UN's ICTY with crimes against humanity and war crimes.
 In 2001, then-President Vojislav Koštunica "fought tooth and nail" against attempts to put Milošević before an international court but was unable to prevent this happening after further atrocities were revealed.

 By 2014, the ICTY issued final verdicts against the indicted Yugoslav officials who were found guilty of deportation, other inhumane acts (forcible transfer), murder and persecutions (crimes against humanity, Article 5), as well as murder (violations of the laws or customs of war, Article 3):